isomerpages/imh-predict/_resources/About Depression.md

 <h4><strong>Depression is different for everyone</strong></h4>
-<p align="justified">Individuals with depression may experience a variety of symptoms that differ from person to person.
+<p align="justify">Individuals with depression may experience a variety of symptoms that differ from person to person.
 They may also hold different perceptions towards the illness,
 as well as giving it a different meaning.
 Below is a video by the World Health Organization depicting one such representation.</p>
 <p></p>